 Now although I’m not suggesting that you let anyone actually take advantage of you, sometimes it’s just gossip – pure & simple.

 But when did our right to stand up for ourselves turn into the right to really jab hard at someone else?
 To go for the jugular so to speak?

 Think about it, when you hear the words “I’m gonna say exactly what I think” it brings to mind a strong person who refuses to allow themselves to be stepped on.

 And that’s a good characteristic isn’t it?

-But don’t those words instead almost always preface some sort of belittling of someone else (oftentimes behind their backs)?
+But when it’s followed with gossip, don’t those words instead almost always preface some sort of belittling of someone else (oftentimes behind their backs)?

 And if I’m excitedly joining in, doesn’t that mean I’m no better than the one who started the gossip in the first place?